 In order to prove the main results of this work, we study the Banach space structure of (normal) completely bounded maps between von Neumann algebras, and their preduals, using operator space theory.
 This allows us to prove closure and compactness results for the convex set of (normal) unital completely positive maps, also known as quantum channels.

-We focus on normal channels, which is a natural choice from a quantum information standpoint.
+We pay special attention to normal channels, which are a natural choice from a quantum information standpoint.
 Normal channels have many of the properties that their finite dimensional counterparts have, such as a quantum Stinespring representation\footnote{All quantum channels with codomain $\mathcal{B}(\mathcal{K})$ have an algebraic Stinespring dilation, however the formulation in terms of an ancilla that is traced over requires normality.} and Kraus decomposition when their co-domain is $\mathcal{B}(\mathcal{K})$.
 Their motivation in the context of QFT is less obvious, in part due to the infinite number of non-unitarily equivalent representations of local $C^*$-algebras.
 In the sequel we will assume that the local algebras are von Neumann subalgebras of a fixed Hilbert space, a situation that is natural if there is a good choice of a vacuum state.
 From a topological perspective, the use of von Neumann algebras is significantly more convenient than $C^*$-algebras, which is why we mostly focus on them.
-For the same reason, many, but not all, results focus explicitly on normal channels.
 We leave the relaxation of these choices to future work, and point the interested reader to \cite{redei_how_2010,redei_when_2010} for discussion on operational notions in QFT without the assumptions of von Neumann algebras and normal channels.

-Using the topological results, we prove several ``rarity" properties of causal normal local channels within the set of all normal local channels.
-In the most general case, we prove that the causal normal local channels are nowhere dense in the set of all normal local channels.
+Using the topological results, we prove several ``rarity" properties of causal (normal) local channels within the set of all (normal) local channels in appropriate topologies.
+In the most general case, we prove that the causal (normal) local channels are nowhere dense in the set of all (normal) local channels.
 We also prove a probabilistic result that shows that picking a unitary acting on a lattice of finite dimensional systems (using the Haar measure) will be acausal with probability $1$.
-Finally, we show that the set of unbounded self-adjoint operators that generate causal unitaries on a QFT are nowhere dense (in the strong residual topology) in the set of all self-adjoint operators that generate causal unitaries.
-Since these unbounded self-adjoint operators are the ones that arise in most explicit models of measurements i.e. arising from specified interactions such as via a Lagrangian, this implies that either $1)$ we are missing a large class of coupling models or $2)$ there exists no way to implement ``most" causal channels.
-The correct interpretation has consequences for the question studying the possibility of constructing a ``causality-aware" Stinespring's theorem, a Stinespring's theorem that would connect abstract causal channels and concrete coupled QFT dilation.